e0425705/ip/docs/README.md

 >* `**DATE_TIME**` is according to the 24-hour clock. (e.g. 1800)

 ### Adding a task type event
+Adds a task of type event to the list.

 Format: `event **TASK_DESCRIPTION** /at **DATE_TIME**`

 Parameters: